 Day-ahead market coupling requires processing input from all involved NEMOs and TSOs – essentially bids and offers and network capacities and constraints – matching them by operating one single algorithm, and lastly validating and sending outputs, such as matched trades, clearing prices, and scheduled exchanges, to NEMOs and TSOs.
 These procedures occur within precise and tight timelines, while ensuring optimal economic solutions, high performance, and robustness.

 The SDAC makes use of a common price coupling algorithm, called PCR EUPHEMIA, to calculate electricity prices across Europe and to implicitly allocate auction-based cross-border capacity.
-Both the MRC and the 4M MC apply PCR EUPHEMIA that will also be the IT asset for the execution of market coupling following the merge of the two abovementioned couplings.

 Input data to PCR EUPHEMIA are the network capacities and constraints provided by the TSOs and the bids and offers provided by the NEMOs.